Multi-qubit Clifford Randomized Benchmarking (CRB)

 Protocol

-The protocol utilizes the multi-qubit Clifford group \(C_n\).
+The protocol utilizes the multi-qubit Clifford group \(C_n\) to benchmark a quantum system with \(n\) qubits.
 For each sequence length \(l\), Clifford gates are uniformly and efficiently sampled from \(C_n\) [2].
-The single and two-qubit gates depth of the resulting quantum circuit associated with each element in \(C_n\) grows as \(O(n^2 / \log(n))\).
-The inverse unitary \(R\) is efficiently computed from the sequence [3], and a final unitary \(P\) consists of a uniformly random Pauli gate.
-The success metric is the probability of observing the Identity.
+Each gate of the Clifford group is efficiently decomposed in a sequence of single and two-qubit gates, with depth scaling as \(O(n^2 / \log(n))\).
+The inverse unitary \(R\) is efficiently computed from the sequence \(g_lg_{l-1}...g_1\) [3], and a final unitary \(P\) is randomly and uniformly chosen to produce an eigenstate of the observable \(\sigma^z\) (The unitary \(P\) was not used in the initial protocol but is considered to be a best practise).
+The success metric is the probability of observing the Identity up to the random Pauli gate \(P\).
 It is estimated for the different lengths \(l\) and used to fit the exponential decay function.

-Quantum circuit associated to the multi-qubits clifford randomized benchmarking protocol
+Quantum circuit associated to the multi-qubit clifford randomized benchmarking protocol

 Limitations